lexingxie/cmLab/content/compute-power_howto.md

-# A brief guide to the local computing environment
+# CM Lab Guide to Computing

 ## Rule #1
 Be considerate to others who share the same computing environment.